nodroglegin/zerodb/README.md

 ###Step 5.
 Run the zerodb server
-To run the server type `zerodb-server' or if the scripts aren't working, go to to directory `zerodb_server/zerdbext/server` and run the python command directly:
+To run the server type `zerodb-server` or if the scripts aren't working, go to to directory `zerodb_server/zerdbext/server` and run the python command directly:

 `(.demo)username:~/workspace/zerodb_server/zerodbext/server $ python run.py`